 The Ultimate Guide To The Martini

-We like to have a Martini, 2 at the very most.
-After 3 we're under the table, after 4 we're under the host.
+We like to have a Martini, two at the very most.
+After three we're under the table, after four we're under the host

 Image: Casino Royale, 2006

-Go Stateside however and it's a different story - they love to shake it to make it out there.
-It still tastes great - way colder, but it will be cloudy - so if you really want yours shaken then go for it.
-Some bartenders take a 'you do you' approach, some might assume you've watched Casino Royale too many times.
+Still, there's no real harm in shaking your Martini.
+It still tastes great - it'll probs be colder, but it will be cloudy and you run the risk of overdilution.
+If you really want yours shaken, then we say go for it.
+Some bartenders take a "you do you" approach, some might assume you've watched Casino Royale too many times.
 But it's your Martini love affair, after all.

-So now we've got the Shaken vs Stirred thing out the way, let's get back to basics.
+So now we've got the "shaken vs stirred" thing out the way, let's go back to basics.
 First up...

 Choose your spirit

-If gin's your vibe, there's only one person to ask.
-Alessandro Palazzi is head bartender at DUKES Hotel bar and has fixed a Martini for everyone from Pierce Brosnan himself to the now sadly passed away Gianni Agnelli who was the head of Fiat cars.
-He makes arguably the best Martini in London (maybe the world), so this guy knows the score.
+If gin's your vibe, you gotta talk to Alessandro Palazzi.
+He's the bar manager at Dukes Bar and has fixed a Martini for everyone from Pierce Brosnan himself to the late, great Gianni Agnelli, the former head of Fiat.
+He makes what is arguably the best Martini in London (maybe the world), so this guy knows the score.

 If it's not raging busy in the bar, why not ask your bartender for tips and even ask to try a sip of a couple?
 You're gonna be drinking it almost straight, so you need to commit...

-Wanna try one you know is gonna taste amazing?
-Alessandro has bottled his own in partnership with No3 Gin, so you can keep a bottle in your freezer ready to go when the mood strikes.
+Wanna try one that's guaranteed to taste amazing?
+Alessandro has bottled his own in partnership with No.3 Gin, so you can keep a bottle in your freezer ready to go when the mood strikes.

 Dry or wet, wet, wet?

-Winston Churchill said the only way to make a Martini was with ice-cold gin and a bow in the direction of France.
-Alfred Hitchcock said he 'would like to observe the vermouth from across the room' while he drank his.
-Both of these dudes were after it bone dry - which is without the vermouth.
+Winston Churchill said the only way to make a Martini is with ice-cold gin and a bow in the direction of France.
+Alfred Hitchcock said he "would like to observe the vermouth from across the room" while he drank his Martini.
+Both of these dudes were after it dry - which means with little to no vermouth.

 Gonna get dirrrrr'y (or not)